decert-me/rareskills-solana-course/src/en/chapter_5.md

 Let’s do the usual setup.
 Create a new Anchor project called program-deploy, and make sure the validator and logs are running in other shells.

-Instead of running anchor test, run the following command in the terminal:
+Instead of running `anchor test`, run the following command in the terminal:

 ```
 anchor deploy